-Here are some things you can do in order to prevent roaches from coming into your home to look for a free meal:
+Here are some things you can do in order to prevent roaches from coming into your home looking for a free meal:

 - Focus on keeping your kitchen and dining room as clean as possible.
 If there is another room in your house where you eat or store food, you should clean that area as well.

-- Avoid eating in various rooms throughout the home!
-If you are eating in your living room, in your bedroom, and other spaces, you may be leaving crumbs all across your house.
+- Avoid eating in various rooms throughout the house!
+If you are eating in your living room, in your bedroom, and other spaces, you may be leaving crumbs all across your home.
 This will only worsen your cockroach infestation.

 - Don’t leave dirty dishes sitting in your sink.
-If you have a dishwasher, consider hand-washing your dishes so that they aren’t sitting for long periods in the dishwasher.
+If you do not have a dishwasher, consider hand-washing your dishes so that they aren’t sitting for long periods of time inside your sink.

-- And don’t leave food sitting out in open containers.
+- Don’t leave food sitting out in open containers.
 Seal your food up to prevent roaches from smelling it and coming into your kitchen.

 - If you have pets, try to keep their food from sitting out as much as possible.
-Try to keep the area around their food dishes as crumb-free as you can manage, too.
+Try to keep the area around their food dishes as crumb-free as you can manage.